gvvaughan/slingshot/README.md

-Use `make release RELEASE_TYPE=stable` to perform a full release process, including pushing changes back to origin, and mailing an announcements taken from the NEWS file using woger.
+Use `make release RELEASE_TYPE=stable` to perform a full release process, including pushing changes back to origin, and mailing an announcement taken from the NEWS file.

 [gnu gnulib]: http://gnu.org/s/gnulib